snowman-repos/book/everyone/README.md

 Ultimately, the best way to learn anything is through practice.
 As Chris Coyier likes to say “Just build websites”.
 The tools and techniques you use are important, but not as important as constantly applying and improving your existing skills.
 As you improve, the new tools and techniques will become less overwhelming and any anxiety you have about the fast-changing industry will subside.
 Side projects are a great learning exercise and a superb opportunity to try out the new stuff.
 May you might even build something that others will also be able to learn from.

 It's a singular phenomenon that in this industry people are so keen to share what they know.
-Perhaps it's because the career of every single web professional has at some stage benefitted from such free online information or resource, whether it be an open-source library or a podcast or a popular blog.
+Perhaps it's because the career of every single web professional has at some stage benefited from such free online information or resource, whether it be an open-source library or a podcast or a popular blog.
 Thus people have an ingrained sense of this intellectual philanthropy and are encouraged to give something back to the community.
 I think Dave Rupert put it best when he said he could never imagine a situation where's he's sitting in his rocking chair in his 80's, wagging his finger at his great grandchildren, and rasping...

 _“Don't make my mistake, don't share what you know!”_